The Milky Way rises over Grand Teton National Park

 Amp Glow is an ugly purple noise that can ruin an otherwise good photo.
 Every camera has different amounts of Amp Glow; some newer cameras have very effective sensor designs that can entirely remove this problem at a hardware level.
 For more information, read this article by Roger Clark.

-I use two different methods to remove Amp Glow from my Milky Way photos.
-The first method is to simply take a longer photo!
-The Before/After below shows a 20 second photo vs a 4 minute long photo!
+The Before/After below shows a 20 second photo vs a 4 minute long photo.
 Notice how the Amp Glow is largely removed from the foreground because the camera had 4 minutes to gather light.
 Keep in mind, both of these photos were brightened in Adobe Camera RAW by 2 Stops, to show the Amp Glow better.
 Of course, the stars are blurred so you will need to do a sky-swap in Photoshop.

 The other way to eliminate Amp Glow is to take Dark Frames.
 Click here to learn more about this process.